imujtaba8488/package_im_stepper/README.md

 * Simply import `package:im_stepper/stepper.dart`.

+* __Important:__ The `direction` argument controls whether the stepper is displayed horizontally or vertically.
+A horizontal IconStepper can be wrapped within a Column with no issues.
+However, if wrapped within a row, it _must also be_ wrapped within the built-in _Expanded_ widget.
+The same applies to the vertical IconStepper.

+* Icon, Image, and Number Steppers fire the `onStepReached(int index)` callback, which provides the index of the Step that is reached.
+This callback can be used to control the widget that appears when a specific step is reached.

+* To customize the color, border, etc., wrap a stepper widget inside a `Container` and specify it's `decoration` argument.

+* __Validation:__ To enable validation before the next step is reached, set the `steppingEnabled` property to an appropriate value in a `StatefulWidget`.

-* To control the IconStepper, ImageStepper, or the NumberStepper by using buttons etc., from outside the stepper use the `Foo.externallyControlled()` constructor and call `goNext` and `goPrevious` controlled by two variables in a `StatefulWidget` within a `setState` call.
+* To control the Icon, Image, or the Number from external buttons, etc., use the `Foo.externallyControlled()` constructor and call `goNext` and `goPrevious` controlled by two variables in a `StatefulWidget` within a `setState` call.
 For further information see example [here](https://pub.dev/packages/im_stepper/example)

 ## Table of Contents